PEW in 2025 will be held on the fourth Saturday of each month. The workshop starts at 3:00 p.m.

 Each workshop basically consists of two sessions: a 1-hour presentation and a 1.5-hour presentation by an invited speaker.

-Venue: Room 1213 in Building 3, Waseda Campus, Waseda University
+Venue: Room 405, Building 3, Waseda Campus, Waseda University

 Abstract: